KatieHill-Fr-Gr/Re-Lux-frontend/README.md

 #### 1) Item types

-When developing the create new item component, I needed to fetch the item types from the backend in order to display the items on the category pages and to lay the groundwork for future search and filter functionalities.
-I did this by hardcoding the item types on the backend and adding an Axios call to this endpoint in /services: I then filtered the array of item types and created the dropdown in the form.
+When developing the create new item component, I needed to fetch the item types from the backend in order to display the items on the category pages and for future search and filter functionalities.
+I did this by hardcoding the item types on the backend and adding an Axios call to this endpoint in /services.
+I then filtered the array of item types and created the dropdown in the form.

 #### 2) Image upload (state management)